Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Link is underlined by default

-The `Link` component it is now underlined by default to make sure that color is not the only way for users to percieve interactivity.
+The `Link` component is now underlined by default to make sure that color is not the only way for users to perceive interactivity.

 When other factors help a user determine interactivity the underline can be removed with the `removeUnderline` prop.